Chapel of Rest

 Our Full Service Funeral and Simple Funeral services will allow you to visit your loved one in our private Chapel of Rest facilities by agreed appointment during normal office hours.
 Alternative visiting arrangements are available with the Full Service Funeral only.

-We have over 800 Funeral Directors across the UK.
 Find out more about our facilities and visiting hours.